 Oscar

-Chelsea’s five-year-old son, Oscar, was starved of oxygen at birth due to complications.
+Chelsea’s son, Oscar, was starved of oxygen at birth due to complications.
 This led to brain damage and Chelsea was told Oscar wasn’t going to survive.

 After six days in intensive care at Leicester Royal Infirmary Chelsea was advised to remove his life support as nothing further could be done to save little Oscar.